Backpacking for Beginners: 15 Rookie Mistakes To Avoid Your First Time Backpacking

 7. Testing Gear for the First Time On the Trail

-Another big no-no when backpacking is to hit the trail before you’ve tested out your newly purchased gear.
-Take some time to test your gear out and make sure you know how to use it properly before you head out.
+Another big no-no when backpacking is hitting the trail before you’ve tested out your newly purchased gear.
+Take some time to test your gear and make sure you know how to use it properly before you head out.

 Let me give you a few key examples: